danderson/ulxs/lpf.md

 pull-ups, pull-downs, change the drive current...).

-I tried getting a license for Lattice Diamond on their website, but preposterously they won't let me get a free license to use their software without "account approval", which takes "up to 2 business days".
-It's Saturday, so instead of waiting for that I'm going to write down a google-able specification of LPF files, as parsed by nextpnr, so that people don't have to go through that idiocy themselves.
+I tried getting a license for Lattice Diamond on their website, but they won't let me get a free license to use their software without "account approval", which takes "up to 2 business days".
+It's Saturday, so instead of waiting for that I'm going to write down a google-able specification of LPF files, as parsed by nextpnr, so that people don't have to go through that themselves.

 ## General format